ibm-cloud-docs/Cloudant/api/advanced_replication.md

-You might also find it helpful to review details of the underlying [replication protocol](http://docs.couchdb.org/en/stable/replication/protocol.html){: new_window}{: external}, and review the [Advanced methods](/docs/Cloudant?topic=cloudant-advanced-api#advanced-api) material.
+You might also find it helpful to review details of the underlying [replication protocol](http://docs.couchdb.org/en/stable/replication/protocol.html){: new_window}{: external}, and review the [advanced methods](/docs/Cloudant?topic=cloudant-advanced-api#advanced-api) material.

 ## Replication database maintenance
 {: #replication-database-maintenance}